 You must have created one or more schedules to configure category availability based on schedules.
 See the section above to learn how to create schedules, otherwise here is how you can configure a category or item to only appear in the menu during a certain schedule.

 Select Catalog from the side menu in your store dashboard and click to edit the category you want to associate with a schedule.
 Your page should look like the one below where you select one schedule from the dropdown list.

 Now, the selected category will only appear in your menu during the schedule you have picked for it.
 Customers will not be able to order any item in this category until you activate it by choosing it in the opening times of the schedules page in settings.
 However, there is an exceptional case where you have associated items with a schedule that includes special dates.
 In that case, the visibility of the items will be determined by the type of schedule you choose.
 See the section on Schedules for specific dates.

 Configuring a store item to appear in the menu during a given schedule follows the same process but now you will have to edit its specific details and not the category.

 Menus for special dates

 Schedules for special dates will often affect the store menu when they are associated with categories or products.
 Like with other schedules, categories and products associated with schedules for special dates will only appear in the menu on the particular date when you created such a schedule.

-If we created a special schedule for Valentine’s day and associated it with a particular category, then than category would only appear in the menu on Valentine’s day.
-This happens automatically and your customers will not see items listed in the said category unless they are ordering the items on the said day, or they have set the order wish date to the 14th February.
+If we created a special schedule for Valentine’s day and associated it with a particular category, then that category would only appear in the menu on Valentine’s day.
+This happens automatically and your customers will not see items listed in the said category unless they are ordering the items on the said day, or they have set the order with date to the 14th of February.
 Notice that the items associated with a special date schedule can either be included or excluded in the menu.